Ladies & Gentlemen,

-As a part of Government of India plan to connect 250,000
+As a part of digital India initiative of the Govt., to connect 250,000

-Gram Panchayats (GP) in the Country by utilizing existing fibres of PSUs
+Gram Panchayats (GP) in the Country by utilizing existing fibres of

-(BSNL, Railtel and POWERGRID) and laying incremental fibre to connect to
+BSNL, Railtel & POWERGRID and laying incremental fibre to connect to

-Gram Panchayats wherever necessary, Your Company has been allotted work
+Gram Panchayats wherever necessary, your Company has been allotted work

-for development & maintenance of NOFN network in States viz.
+for development & maintenance of NOFN network in the States of